MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 Welcome to this third episode of "CPU offloader", where we enable the Ethernet port.

-This episode is very simnilar to the corresponding episode [Episode 26 - Ethernet Phy](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc/Episodes/ep26_-_Ethernet_PHY) in the DYOC tutorial.
+This episode is very similar to the corresponding episode [Episode 26 - Ethernet Phy](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc/Episodes/ep26_-_Ethernet_PHY) in the DYOC tutorial.

-In the followuing I'll summarize the main development in this episode:
+In the following I'll summarize the main development in this episode:

 First of all, in the files top.vhd (lines 15-25) and top.xdc (lines 22-33)
 we've added the pins connecting to the Ethernet Phy, In top.vhd the Ethernet